RobertoPrevato/jekyll-now/_posts/2017-10-07-How-to-run-PyPy-powered-web-apps-in-Docker.md

 Just copy-paste the .dockerfile I provided in the GitHub repository.

-### 4. Build the image, assigning it desired name:
+### 4. Building the image:

+To build the image, with name "pypydemo" and tag "0.1":
 ```bash
 docker build -t pypydemo:0.1 .
 ```